 Division is best done in the spring, and this is the perfect time to get them into a container.
 You will want to maximize the beauty of your containers while you can, and spring is the best time for potted hellebores.

 Many hellebores grow extensive root systems which may make them tricky to grow in a container.
 It is important for root systems to have enough room to grow and reach for water and nutrients.
 If the pot is too small for the root system, the plant will not thrive.
 Here are a few container lovers:

-This variety will start blooming in February.
+This variety will start blooming in February, although they may skip a season if they were recently transplanted.
 It will start off with pink flower buds that open to a creamy white.
 The foliage is evergreen and a dark shade of green.
 Will grow to fifteen inches tall.
 Hardy in zones 5-8.
 ‘Champion’ loves partial shade.

 Just as the name suggests this plant has really pretty silver leaves.
 Topped with pretty green flowers, this hellebore will grow to two feet by two feet.
 This would be a really nice container choice with brighter colored annuals.

 This is a true beauty of a plant.
 Burgundy stems are topped with the prettiest shade of pink flowers.
 Hardy from zones 5-9, this hellebore will be happy from full shade to partial shade.
 Pink Frost will grow to about 15 inches high.

 It is always a good idea to give your containers a good cleaning before you plant anything in it.
 This will help to eliminate any pests or diseases.